flextype/docs.flextype.org/site/entries/en/basics/getting-help/entry.md

 ---
 title: Getting Help
+description: There are several channels to reach the developers and the Flextype community to get direct assistance.
 ---
 There are several channels to reach the developers and the Flextype community to get direct assistance.